networktocode/jdiff/docs/usage.md

 In this case, we only want to compare the value of a single key, the `interfaceStatus` key.
 So we define the JMESPath logic to take the name and the interfaceStatus values from all the interface objects in the data object.

-This type of logic to extract keys and value from the object is called anchor logic.
-Find more about anchor logic [here](#extra_value_from_json).

 ### Tolerance